rnicholus/determinater/README.md

 Efficient, flexible, _and_ accurate client-side file identification tool.

+**Notice**: this is a work in progress and is not yet ready for use.
+Once it is functional, I will be sure to version it appropriately.

 The intent of this library is to identify a [`File`](http://www.w3.org/TR/FileAPI/#dfn-file) or [`Blob`](http://www.w3.org/TR/FileAPI/#dfn-Blob) by looking for "magic numbers" or "magic bytes".
 This can be efficiently accomplished client-side by [slicing](http://www.w3.org/TR/FileAPI/#slide-method-algo)